Ricardo Marcano from Caracas is triple crowned in El Salvador (so far)

 Despite the fact that after the pandemic the year 2020 was an inactive season for the Venezuelan player, he currently leads on the circuit (LNB) this season with an average of .419 in 14 Contested games.

 Marcano feels comfortable and comfortable having fellow countryman Ivan Colmenares in his team as manager.
-“We have good communication, he is a person who lets you play calmly and also says things well when he has to say them.
-I think that is fundamental because you can play with a little more confidence “
+“We have good communication, he is a person who lets you play calmly and also says things well when he has to say them. play with a little more confidence “

 The 23-year-old from Caracas is undoubtedly looking for qualification for his current team in The Savior (Falcons), without leaving aside their plans and goals in Venezuelan baseball “I would love to play in the LVBP again ..
 Playing in Venezuela is an opportunity to open doors for you ..
 It is an opportunity to learn, compete as you are with high-level players.
 They are the majors, veterans and it is a way to show what I can do on the field of play “